jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/WhiteSource-State-of-Open-Source-Vulnerabilities-2021.md

+The State of Open Source Security
+Vulnerabilities
+WhiteSource Annual Report 2021
-The State of Open Source Security VulnerabilitiesWhiteSource Annual Report 20212020 presented us all with a set of challenges no one could have expected.The pandemic initially raised a lot of uncertainty in the software developmentindustry.
-Companies pivoted to remote work practically overnight and faceda series of issues encompassing everything from application security toemployee well\-being.Shifting to work from home introduced new security threats.
-Early on many
+2020 presented us all with a set of challenges no one could have expected.
+The pandemic initially raised a lot of uncertainty in the software development industry.
+Companies pivoted to remote work practically overnight and faced a series of issues encompassing everything from application security to employee well\-being.
 Shifting to work from home introduced new security threats.
-Early on manyorganizations budgets were put under scrutiny, and many worried thatinvestment plans for application security strategies would be put on the backburner while many industries went into survival mode.In this report, we analyzed WhiteSources open source vulnerabilities
+Early on many Shifting to work from home introduced new security threats.
+Early on many organizations budgets were put under scrutiny, and many worried that investment plans for application security strategies would be put on the back burner while many industries went into survival mode.
-In this report, we analyzed WhiteSources open source vulnerabilitiesdatabase to gain insights on the state of open source security and learn howto best address the challenge of developing secure software products at thespeed of DevOps.The Number of Open Source
+In this report, we analyzed WhiteSources open source vulnerabilities In this report, we analyzed WhiteSources open source vulnerabilities database to gain insights on the state of open source security and learn how to best address the challenge of developing secure software products at the speed of DevOps.
-Vulnerabilities Continues to RiseAccording to the WhiteSource database, aggregated from the NVD, dozens ofsecurity advisories, peer\-reviewed vulnerability databases, and popular opensource issue trackers, the number of published open source softwarevulnerabilities in 2020 rose once again, by over 50%.Open Source Vulnerabilities per Year: 2009\-202010000750050002500096586111409242177008001012500123514261213142120092010201120122013201420152016201720182019 2020The Open Source Development and Security
+According to the WhiteSource database, aggregated from the NVD, dozens of security advisories, peer\-reviewed vulnerability databases, and popular open source issue trackers, the number of published open source software vulnerabilities in 2020 rose once again, by over 50%.
+The Number of Open Source
+Vulnerabilities Continues to Rise
+Open Source Vulnerabilities per Year: 2009\-2020
+2019
+2020
+2018
+2017
+2016
+2015
+2014
+2013
+2012
+2011
+2010
+2009
+6111
+9658
+4217
+4092
+1421
+1213
+1426
+1235
+1012
+800
+700
+500
+7500
+5000
+2500
+0
+10000
-Communities: More Active Than EverThere are a few possible explanations to the sharp increase in the number of known open source vulnerabilities in 2020\.First is First is increased activity in the open source community.
+There are a few possible explanations to the sharp increase in the number of known open source vulnerabilities in 2020\.
+First is
+First is increased activity in the open source community.
 While no one was sure how shifting to remote work would eect developers, it appears that in the rst months of the pandemic open source developers were working harder than ever.
 GitHub reported a sharp increase in open source project creation in March and April 2020\.
-This rise in activity most probably extended to more open source security research.The addition of CVE Numbering Authorities (CNAs) also The addition of CVE Numbering Authorities (CNAs) contributed to the increase in published vulnerabilities.
+This rise in activity most probably extended to more open source security research.
+The addition of CVE Numbering Authorities (CNAs)
+The addition of CVE Numbering Authorities (CNAs) also contributed to the increase in published vulnerabilities.
 GitHub Security Labs, launched over a year ago, invested a lot of eort in detecting, xing, and publishing vulnerabilities in open source